 How a Skilled Hollywood Property Damage Attorney Can Help

-Getting the maximum dollar amount for the diminished value of a property can be tricky, according to a knowledgeable Hollywood property damage attorney.
+Getting the maximum dollar amount for the diminished value of a property can be tricky, according to knowledgeable Florida property damage attorneys.
 This is because insurance adjusters may throw out a lower number than is deserved either due to ignorance or not wanting to payout.
 Additionally, the process of calculating the loss can be difficult.

 If you are trying to do it on your own, you first want to determine the value of the car.
 This can be done by considering Kelley Blue Book.
 Find the value of the vehicle after repairs are completed.
 Then apply a 10% cap to the value, which will represent the maximum amount you can get in a diminished value claim.
 Then apply a damage multiplier.